How Do I Pay for Graduate School?

 Applying for Financial Aid

 Complete all steps below to apply for financial aid.
 Note: There are financial aid options that are not based on need.
-Most students in the off-campus programs use financial aid to pay for the program.
+Most students in our online programs use financial aid to pay for their program.
 We recommend that you complete these steps as soon as possible to make sure that your payment arrangements are in order by the first night of class.
 For help, please contact the Financial Aid Office at (412) 392-3930.

 Review your Student Aid Report (SAR) for accuracy